-We've previously assembled rankings for the top 50 3DS games, Game Boy games, Nintendo DS games and GameCube games, and thanks again to the User Ratings submitted by readers, we can now reveal the top 50 N64 games ever.
+Thanks to the User Ratings submitted by readers, we present to you the top 50 N64 games ever.
 There's no doubt that we've got a fine selection of 64-bit lovelies below, but remember, this list is not set in stone.
 The ranking will continue to evolve automatically according to user scores submitted to the Nintendo Life game database, so don't worry if you missed out on 'voting' — you can still do so by simply scrolling down and rating them now!

 Most people who played Beetle Adventure Racing! back in the day probably went in with low expectations, but coming from Paradigm Entertainment — a studio that worked with Nintendo on Pilotwings 64 and also made the excellent F-1 World Grand Prix games on the system — it's a fun, beautifully constructed little racer that's well worth revisiting.

 The N64 was notoriously underserved in a handful of genres — RPGs and fighters among them — but Ogre Battle 64 was a stellar strategy game.
 Following on from the series' previous appearance on SNES, it doesn't reinvent the wheel, but it's an fantastic example of the genre.
 It also features possibly the finest post-colon subtitle in gaming.